aws-samples/aws-hpc-tutorials/content/03-hpc-aws-parallelcluster-workshop/07-submit-job.md

 #### Create the Hello World Application

 First, build and compile your MPI *hello world* application.
-In your AWS Cloud9 terminal, run the following commands to create and build the *hello world* binary.
+In your PCluster Manager shell terminal, run the following commands to create and build the *hello world* binary.

 ```bash
 cat > mpi_hello_world.c << EOF